Israel votes: Netanyahu's fate hangs on Tuesday's elections - WTMJ

 Netanyahu could benefit if these trends materialize.
 But unlike last year’s elections, the prime minister is without one key ally: former President Donald Trump, whose support he leveraged in previous elections with massive billboards on highways and high-rises showing them together.

-With President Joe Biden now occupying the White House, Netanyahu has barely mentioned the new U.S. president.
-Biden called the prime minister only after reaching out to leaders of several other countries and Israel’s supporters began to complain that the delay smacked of a snub.
+In contrast, Netanyahu has barely mentioned Biden.
+The new U.S. president called the prime minister only after reaching out to leaders of several other countries and Israel’s supporters began to complain that the delay smacked of a snub.
 The two men insist their alliance remains close.

 Follow Kellman at http://www.twitter.com/APLaurieKellman